NHPC: Ongoing Projects (as of Feb 2023)

 Presently NHPC is engaged in the construction of 3 projects aggregating to a total capacity of 3130 MW.
 NHPC has planned to add 1702 MW during 12th Plan period of which 1372 MW has been completed.
 5 projects of 4995 MW are awaiting clearances/Govt. approval for their implementation.
 Detailed Projects reports are being prepared for 3 projects of 1130 MW.
 Besides, 3 projects of 1230 MW are under development through its JV, Chenab Valley Power Projects Pvt.
 Ltd. in J&K.

 In late 2016, NHPC commissioned a 50 MW wind Power Project in Jaisalmer, Rajasthan.

-In April 16th 2025 with commission of its 4th Unit NHPC fully commissioned 800MW Parbati-II H.E.
+On April 16, 2025, with commission of its 4th Unit NHPC fully commissioned 800MW Parbati-II H.E.
 Project.

 Since its inception in 1975, NHPC has grown to become one of the largest organisations in the field of hydropower development in the country.
 With its present capabilities, NHPC can undertake all activities from concept to commissioning of hydroelectric projects.